-Winner, Commonwealth Book Prize, Regional Winner (Pacific), 2012
+Winner, Commonwealth Book Prize, Pacific Region, 2012

 Looking back, Martha could’ve said no when Mr Booker first tried to kiss her.
 That would’ve been the sensible thing to do.
 But Martha is sixteen, she lives in a small dull town—a cemetery with lights—her father is mad, her home is stifling, and she’s waiting for the rest of her life to begin.